 I chose the Japanese poster of Taken as the cover because it’s one of Keith Strandberg’s top ten favourite fight-oriented movies (the others being The 36th Chamber of Shaolin, Above the Law, Battle Creek Brawl, The Crow, Enter the Dragon, Fist of Fury, Five Fingers of Death, The Octagon and Rapid Fire).

 What I’m doing with this article is the equivalent of writing a magazine article which contains a book sample.
-This goes a long way in drumming up business, so what a better way to drum up business than giving readers what seem to be a lion’s share of the manuscript but a small fraction that only covers the writing process.
+This goes a long way in drumming up business, so what a better way to drum up business than giving readers what seem to be a lion’s share of the manuscript but is actually a small fraction that only covers the writing process.

 Duly noting that publication is the difference between having a manuscript and having a book, Keith’s work will only be published if it is publicized.
 As for the legal aspect, I only used a small percentage of his manuscript – a big enough portion to advertise it but tinier enough that it makes sense for you to buy it.
 This is what he has to say about writing…